 In 2013, he was definitely their leading light with 70 wickets from 12 matches.

 A career-best 9-67 came against Nottinghamshire at Trent Bridge in 2012, where he denied himself the chance of taking all 10 wickets by running out Luke Fletcher.

-A Wisden Cricketer of the Year in 2010 and a Durham beneficiary in 2015, he has taken 50 first-class wickets or more in an English season on seven occasions, including 70 plus twice.
+A Wisden Cricketer of the Year in 2010 and a Durham beneficiary in 2015, he has taken 50 First-Class wickets or more in an English season on seven occasions.